laleksic/tiny_csg/readme.md

 If you are interested, please feel free to comment or ask questions [here](https://github.com/laleksic/tiny_csg/discussions).

 The documentation consists of this readme file and a hastily coded under-commented demo (`demo.cpp`).
+In the demo use WASD/Space/C to fly around and the mouse to look.

 Building **tiny_csg** requires C++20 and GLM (bundled).
 The demo additionaly needs OpenGL 2.1, SDL2 and GLEW.
 The `3rdp` directory contains GLM and some extra third party libraries used in the demo.